chi-wei-lien/chi-wei-lien-portfolio-web/README.md

 ## Technology

-This app is created using React.
+This app is created using React with Typescript.
 I used `react-router-dom` as my router and `react-markdown` to generate blog posts.

 ## Installation